proglang/jgs/README.md

     1. parameter *security levels*:
-    the `@ParameterSecurity` annotation in the class [`Annotations`][Annotations class] can be used to specify the *security levels* of methods parameters.
+    the `@ParameterSecurity` annotation in the class [`Annotations`][AnnotationsClass] can be used to specify the *security levels* of methods parameters.
 I.e. for each parameter of the method the array has to contain a corresponding *security level*.
 The arrangement of the levels is identical to the order of the parameters.
 This means that the first level of the array corresponds to the security level of the first parameter, and so on.
 In the case of calling the method, it must be ensured that the used arguments have the same or a weaker *security level* than the parameters.
     As a level in the required array on the one hand a *security level* which is specified by the method `SootSecurityLevel#getOrderedSecurityLevels()` and on the other hand, also a variable *security level* can be used.